-a.
-Statistics: Among the above 90 cases, there are 14.44% with 72 installments, 18.89% with 72 to 100 installments, 55.56% with 100 to 180 installments and 11.11% with more b.
+- a.
+Statistics: Among the above 90 cases, there are 14.44% with 72 installments, 18.89% with 72 to 100 installments, 55.56% with 100 to 180 installments and 11.11% with more than 180 installments. - b.
 Analysis: Restructuring period in Japan is 3 years and can be extended to 5 years, enabling debtors to get rid of debt earlier and have a new life.
 The CDCA Draft by Judicial Yuan stipulates in Article 53 the ultimate repayment period to be 4 years and can be extended to 6 years with particular excuses.
 At the request of banks, it was extended to 6 years with special extension to 8 years.
 Among the mentioned cases, there are 85% of cases have installment period longer than 6 years, 70% cases 8 years to 15 years, and 11.11% cases more than 15 years.
-It is evident that the installments period is much a.
+It is evident that the installments period is much longer than the 3-year restructuring period in Japan.

+(3) Whether repayment rules set by negotiations are unaffordable to debtors

+- a.
 Statistics: Among the mentioned 90 cases, compared the amount of each installment with debtors' monthly income (deducting basic expense), we can see whether repayment rules set by negotiations are unaffordable to debtors.
 The result is that as high as 80% have each installment payment higher than the difference of debtors' income and expense.

-b.
+Whether debtors can afford the negotiated repayment rules is thus questionable. - b.
 Analysis: according to the CDCA Article 151, debtors should negotiate with the biggest creditor (financial institutions).
 But the Article does not set rules for repayment plan and there is no neutral third party who can conduct the negotiation.
 Often, individual debtor in face with powerful financial institution can only accept the actually unaffordable repayment plan, undermining future performing of obligations.
 National Joint Debt Negotiation Commission of Bankers Association of Taiwan have issued "Guidelines for financial institution on executing pre-negotiation of the CDCA" on February 14, 2008.
 In Chapter IV, it regulates that "A. Debt without security: (a) The minimum repayment amount per month should be more or at least equal to that of debtor's monthly disposable income after deducting monthly minimum expenses." (b) Installments and interest rates should be based on the minimum repayment per month.
 B. Debt with security: the original contract should be followed."
 According to this guideline, the minimum repayment per month for debtors without security should be higher than that of debtor's monthly disposable income after deducting monthly minimum expenses.
 In other words, debtors are asked to pay what they cannot afford.
 The repayment plan does not take debtors' repaying ability into consideration.
 No wonder 80% of the 90 previous sustained cases have repayment plan exceeding debtors' ability.